-4.12 Mental Health
+4.12 Children requiring Mental Health support

 4.12.1 Whitley Abbey Primary School recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development.

 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.